Hydrocephalus: History

 In the pre-historic area, there were various paintings or artifacts depicting children or adults with macrocephaly (large head) or clinical findings of hydrocephalus.
 The earliest scientific description of hydrocephalus was written by the ancient Greek physician, Hippocrates.
 He coined the word 'hydrocephalus' from the Greek ὕδωρ, hydōr meaning 'water' and κεφαλή, kephalē meaning 'head'.
 A more accurate description was later given by the Roman physician Galen in the second century AD.

-The first clinical description of an operative procedure for hydrocephalus appears in the Al-Tasrif (1,000 AD).
+The first clinical description of an operative procedure for hydrocephalus appears in Al-Tasrif (1,000 AD).
 This was contributed by the Arab surgeon Abulcasis.
 He described the evacuation of superficial intracranial fluid in hydrocephalic children.
-In his chapter on neurosurgical disease, he described that infantile hydrocephalus was caused by mechanical compression.
+In his chapter on neurosurgical disease, he stated that infantile hydrocephalus was caused by mechanical compression.
 Specifically, he wrote:

 The skull of a newborn baby is often full of liquid, either because the matron has compressed it excessively or for other, unknown reasons.
 The volume of the skull then increases daily, so that the bones of the skull fail to close.
 In this case, we must open the middle of the skull in three places, make the liquid flow out, then close the wound and tighten the skull with a bandage.